meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/chatbot/README.md

 #### Data Insights

-We generated a dataset of almost 650 Q&A pairs from some of the open source documents about Llama 2, including getting started guide from Llama website, its FAQ, Llama 2, Purple Llama, Code Llama papers and Llama-Recipes documentations.
+We generated a dataset of almost 800 Q&A pairs from some of the open source documents about Llama models, including getting started guide from Llama website, its FAQ, Llama 3, Purple Llama, Code Llama papers and Llama-Recipes documentations.

 We have run some fine-tuning experiments with single GPU using quantization with different LORA configs (all linear layer versus query and key projections only) and different number of epochs.
 Although train and eval loss shows decrease specially with using all linear layers in LORA configs and training with 6 epochs, still the result is far from acceptable in real tests.